Nahsholim: History

-The kibbutz was established in June 1948 by a group of idealistic Zionists who settled in the Palestinian village of al-Tantura a few weeks after the previous residents were expelled after a massacre by Jewish forces.
-The earliest residents were Palmach members, but were soon joined by Holocaust survivors from Poland.
+The kibbutz was established in June 1948 by a group of idealistic Zionists who settled at the site of the former Palestinian village of al-Tantura, emptied during the 1948 Arab-Israeli war after a battle, followed by a massacre of the Palestinians living there; the victims were put in mass graves.
+According to Forensic Architecture, the Israeli settlement of Nahsholim was established by migrants from Romania and Turkey.
+The earliest Israeli residents were Palmach members, but were soon joined by Holocaust survivors from Poland.
 In 1949 the residents wrote:

 [W]e settled in Tantura and did not have to work much in order to start [a new life], only to use what existed here already...
 The beginning was the day when our group "Nahsholim” came and settled on the lands of the abandoned village Tantura and in its houses.
 The village was deserted.
 The property was abundant, and it was the time of the year to gather the crops.
 And these crops—listen, I shall not exaggerate if I say that we were somewhat dazed—the soil was fertile, the conditions comfortable, the sea and the beach incomparable, and overall [there were] limitless possibilities.
 We saw our dream coming true...